wjhhking/jinspire.dev/_posts/2025-08-25-llm-learning.md

 This lens is not perfect, but it makes us reflect: **if we are like LLMs, how can we train ourselves better?**

 ## Pretraining: The Foundation of Lifelong Schooling

 Most of school life is about learning and taking exams — more or less like predicting or selecting the next token.

 At first, it feels like rote memorization.
 But over time, patterns emerge and knowledge crystallizes, allowing us to master a subject and generalize beyond it.

-AI researcher Denny Zhou has argued that reasoning ability already emerges during pretraining.
+AI researcher Denny Zhou has argued that reasoning ability already emerges during pretraining([link](https://www.youtube.com/watch?v=ebnX5Ur1hBk)).
 If it’s not in the pretrained base, it’s hard to acquire later.
 Humans are the same: without a broad foundation, it is difficult to pick up deep reasoning skills later in life.

 That’s why pretraining is so important.
 In society, we even see a bias toward certain schools — similar to choosing certain base models to build on.

 ## Supervised Fine-Tuning (SFT): Adapting in the Workplace